daattali/beautiful-jekyll/2018_readings.md

 2. How does genomic architecture constrain adaptation?

-3. What are the implications of different architectures for our ability to study adaptation from genomic data?
+3. What are the implications of different genomic architectures for our ability to study adaptation using genomic data?

 ## Week 5 (March 16):